 - Warhammer 40,000 has more than its fair share of Mad Doctors:

 - The Orks' "Mad Doks" or "Painboyz" are nothing but these.
 These Orks have basic medical knowledge hard-wired into their DNA, along with a compulsion to "tinker."
 They've been known to decapitate an Ork, and graft its head onto another Ork's body just to see what happens.
 Or swap two Orks' limbs, just for fun.
 Or replace an Orks' brain with a live squig, for the hell of it.
 Or give an Ork bionic lungs, when he came in with a toothache.
-You have to be really desperate to visit a Mad Dok, so some don't bother waiting for you to show up...
+Or just plain forget what they were supposed to be doing, pick a limb at random and bolt on a replacement.
+You have to be really desperate to visit a Mad Dok, so some don't bother waiting for you to show up.
+This is probably best displayed in the spinoff Gorkamorka, which has six pages of tables dedicated to the Dok's surgery, because it's that unpredictable.
+Some interpretations even indicate that the Orks in a mob led by a Dok have Feel No Pain not because of the Dok providing medical help, but because the Orks are so afraid of him doing so that they pretend not to have suffered any injury less severe than decapitation, while chanting phrases like "Missin' leg?
+No, dat'z just a skratch, 'onest."

 - The most infamous of these would be Mad Dok Grotsnik, whose work included hiding explosives in the heads of his patients and detonating them when he felt like it.
 The other Orks' revenge and Grotsnik's subsequent "resurrection" at the hands his Grot assistants have left him a patchwork of greenskin and cyborg bits, and even loonier.
 Grotsnik occasionally amputates his own limbs "just to keep his hand in" and is rumored to be collecting parts from his patients to build a super-Ork.
 He is only alive because he is the unofficial court physician of the Ork warlord and prophet Ghazghkull Mag Uruk Thraka, whose "vishuns from da Gods" started right after Grotsnik gave him his adamantium skull (sans explosives).

-- Fabius Bile, a Chaos Lord who wears a lab coat made from human skin, and has transformed the population of entire planets in shambling monstrosities in genocidal experiments.
+- Fabius Bile, a Chaos Lord whom we are contractually obligated to remind you has a lab coat made of human skin, has transformed the population of entire planets in shambling monstrosities in genocidal experiments.
 He's so crazy he's spent thousands of years in the Warp and come out of it mostly unchanged.
 He created a master race that are the Space Marine Super Soldiers but stronger and crazier, while his failed experiments tend to disintegrate from the violence of their mutations.
+In the Horus Heresy novel Angel Exterminatus, even the Iron Warriors - embittered siege-focused killing machines who committed genocide on their own homeworld and are often chomping at the bit for the chance to wipe out their rivals among their own ranks - are appalled by what Fabius Bile does to captured Space Marines.

 - Doctor Oscar Schneiderbunk, a character frequently quoted in the sidebars of Leading Edge Games' rulebooks such as Phoenix Command and Living Steel.
 He was made available as an NPC in the Living Steel adventure supplement KVISR Rocks, though if you find it necessary to go to him for treatment you might be better off eating a bullet.
 Examples of his unique bedside manner include "Yes, you have lost a lot of blood, but with all the pieces you're missing, you shouldn't need as much."
 "Nurse, hand me my mallet.
 The swelling will stop the bleeding."
 "Nurse, hand me my mallet.
 I must tenderize the area before making the first incision."
 "In my career as a doctor I've learned to live with death, and now, Private, so will you.
 Except the living part."
 "Hand me my grenade.
 Pre-Op is getting crowded"